apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 cqtr  Client Request TCP reused status of the connection between the client and
                      |TS| proxy, indicating whether the request was delivered
-                     through an already established connection.
+                     through an already established connection. cqmpt Client Request Indicates the MPTCP state of the connection. ``-1`` means MPTCP was not enabled on the listening port, whereas ``0`` and ``1`` indicates whether MPTCP was successfully negotiated or not.
 ===== ============== ==========================================================

 .. _admin-logging-fields-time: